cerndigitalmemory/bagit-create/README.md

                                   (`/opt/cdsweb/bin/bibdocfile` must be
                                   available in the system and the resource must be from CDS).
 See [bibdocfile](#bibdocfile).
+-t, --target			 Select a target folder for output

 --bd-ssh-host <HOSTNAME>        SSH host to run bibdocfile.
 See [bibdocfile](#bibdocfile).
 --help                          Show this message and exit.